-Think of peer review as a gift from a helpful colleague - a gift to help your advice meet the professional standards you expect of yourself and your colleagues (and which the Minister demands, every time).
-Your shop's reputation depends on the performance of all its outputs, so helping each other improves the whole shop.
+Think of peer review as a gift from a helpful colleague - a donation to help your advice meet the professional standards you expect of yourself and your colleagues (and which the senior management and Council expect, every time).
+The reputation of your team, your manager and often, of all of the Council staff, depend on the quality of all its outputs, so helping each other improve benefits the whole shop.